Remove a Scratch from Mahogany Wood Flooring

 Buffing ensures that the outline of the scratches is reduced and they are camouflaged in the background of the mahogany wood grain.
 You can use a steel wool pad for this.
 Ensure that you limit your buffing to the scratches only.
 You can also use fine-grain sandpaper grits.
 Buff in direction of the wood grain.
 Don’t use sanding screens and scouring pads or buffing compounds containing harsh mineral spirits as these can harm the mahogany wood floor.

 Using a dry mop, clean the debris created by buffing.
 You can also vacuum the floor.
-To fill-up the scratches, you can use wax.
+To fill up the scratches, you can use wax.
 Paste wax is recommended for this purpose as it easily attaches to finished wood surfaces.
-After applying the wax, re-buff the floor in the same manner explained above.
-Paste wax acts like a filler material for deep scratches.
+After applying the wax, re-buff the floor, in the same manner, explained above.
+Paste wax acts as a filler material for deep scratches.